Boom (P.O.D. song)

 2002 single by P.O.D.

 "Boom" is a song by American Christian metal band P.O.D.
 It was released on April 8, 2002, as the third single from their fourth studio album, Satellite (2001).
 While it did not chart as well as the album's previous singles, the song has appeared significantly in film and television.
 "Boom (The Crystal Method remix)" was included on the remix album Community Service and as a bonus track on the special edition re-release of Satellite available August 27, 2002.
 A limited edition, gatefold picture disc of the single was also available in the UK.

 The single's release followed a highly successful yet dark, brooding tone in "Youth of the Nation".
 Guitarist Marcos Curiel stated, "We wanted to go back to the spirit we had with 'Alive' and have a song that encourages people to be happy and thankful that they're alive...
 We wanted to say, 'Let's not forget how to have fun this time.'
 'Boom' is just raw, in your face.
 When we play it live, the crowd just goes nuts.
 Fists are in the air and the pit's going."

 Following the September 11, 2001 attacks, "Boom" was the only P.O.D. song included on the list of songs deemed inappropriate by Clear Channel Communications.
 In December 2017, "Boom" was ranked at number four on "The 10 best P.O.D. songs" list by Louder Sound.
+The same year, Annie Zaleski of Spin named it the eighth-best nu metal track of all time.

 Music and lyrics

 "Boom" has often served as the opening song at P.O.D.'s concerts.
-According to Annie Zaleski of Spin, "the song’s choruses are powder keg blasts of aggression [and] defiance."
+According to Annie Zaleski of Spin, "the song's choruses are powder keg blasts of aggression [and] defiance."
 The song's lyrics revolve around the band and their San Diego background, describing the group's rise to popularity with lines like "rock the masses, from Madrid to Calabasas."
 However, the explosive, multitracked "Boom!" of the chorus gives the song its impact and versatility as a soundtrack piece.
 In contrast to P.O.D.'s more faith-oriented tracks, "Boom" has been described by vocalist Sonny Sandoval as "just a fun rock song."